paritytech/capi/Readme.md

 Capi is a WIP TypeScript toolkit for crafting interactions with Substrate-based chains.

-Capi consists of [FRAME](https://docs.substrate.io/v3/runtime/frame/)-oriented utilities and [a high-level functional effect system](_docs/Effects.md) which facilitate multistep, multichain interactions without compromising on performance or safety.
+Capi consists of [FRAME](https://docs.substrate.io/v3/runtime/frame/)-oriented utilities and (soon) [a high-level functional effect system](_docs/Effects.md) which facilitate multistep, multichain interactions without compromising on performance or safety.

 <!--
 <h4>